slac-epics/nds-epics/README.md

 ### Solution 1

-- modify the configure/RELEASE file and set the proper folders
+- update the configure/RELEASE file with the correct location for EPICS base, Asyn and NDS3.
 - run make from the project root folder
-- copy the dbd file from the dbd folder to the bin/{architecture} folder

-Run the executable with
-    ./bin/linux-x86_64/epicsNdsControlSystem
+- run IOC with `cd iocBoot/iocdemo; ../../bin/linux-x86_64/demo st.cmd`

+More detailed instructions can be found in [run_demo.md](doc/run_demo.md).

 ### Solution 2